 Two of us have been before – last year.
 It was a hugely enjoyable event for us (despite not speaking good French) and looking back, was hugely influential in the style of fishing we have taken part in for the last 12 months.
 Mainly, but not quite exclusively, this was the major shift towards ultra light lure fishing, or to give it its more popular title, LRF – or Light Rock Fish.

 Simply, I can not remember another event that has changed my angling style by so much.
 It was a real eye-opener and that is why we are making the pilgrimage again this year, with one more disciple.

-Having said that, the lure scene in the UK blew up in 2011 and there are now several, first class dedicated anglers, websites and tackle shops of our own.
+Having said that, the lure scene in the UK blew up in 2011 and there are now several, first class dedicated anglers, websites and tackle shops of our own, like Bass Fishing Hub.
 It will be interesting to see if the divide in knowledge is quite so vast this year.

 On to the tackle.